Scalable quantum resources with short-range interacting spin-$\frac12$ chains: Introduction

 More quantitatively, we compare the resources and correlations generated by short- or power-law interactions, to the outcome of an indeal OAT dynamics, in particular of the GHZ state~\cite{Cavalcanti2019PRA,CavalcantiPRL2007,CavalcantiPRA2011,HePRA2011,Niezgoda2020,Niezgoda2021,Chwedeczuk2022,Plodzien2022,Plodzien2024PRA,Plodzien2024PRR, Plodzien2025ROPP,Plodzien2025PRA,HernandezYanes2025}.
 The latter is characterized by a maximal quantum coherence between two ``macroscopically'' different components, which we denote as ``GHZ coherence''.
 It is a source of correlations that are incompatible with any local realistic model~\cite{Bell1964,CHSH1969,Mermin1990,Brunner2014RMP}.

-We apply this technique to two microscopic models which can be realized both in gate-based (digital) quantum processors and analog quantum simulators, namely a staggered XXX chain with nearest-neighbour interactions and a power-law XXZ model.
-In both cases, we demonstrate that effective long-range nonlinearity generates many-body Bell correlations.
+We apply this technique to some microscopic models which can be realized both in gate-based (digital) quantum processors and analog quantum simulators.
+We start with the staggered XXX chain with nearest-neighbour interactions and { we extend the analysis to the} power-law XXZ model. { This illustrates the method's universality and enables us to connect with modern qubit platforms characterised by short-range interactions.} In both cases, we demonstrate that effective long-range nonlinearity generates many-body Bell correlations.
 Over longer time, the system violates a many-body Bell inequality~\cite{Tura2014Science,Tura2015AnnPhys}.
 Moreover, we show that metrologically useful spin-squeezed states can be generated with nearest-neighbour interactions on quantum circuits without a need for gate optimization, contrary to recent proposals based on variational quantum circuits~\cite{Kaubruegger2019VSS,Sun2023Variational1D,Lyu2023VariationalLR,Song2025DipoleSqueezing}.
 We discuss the regimes of validity of the SWT by demonstrating when the exact lattice dynamics---continuous-time analog evolution or Trotterized digital circuits---closely match the effective collective description.
-Furthermore, we demonstrate that the resulting correlations can be experimentally verified by collectively coupling the spin chain to a single probe qubit~\cite{PlodzienChwedenczuk2025_probe_qubit}.
+Furthermore, we demonstrate that the resulting correlations can be experimentally verified by collectively coupling the spin chain to a single probe qubit~\cite{PlodzienChwedenczuk2025_probe_qubit}. { This method enables the correlations of any depth of entanglement or non-locality to be read out, eliminating the need for cumbersome measurements on a multi-spin system.}

+{Note that the SWT has been discussed in the context of the transition from an effective short- to long-range interaction in Ref.~\cite{Gietka2020}.
+Here, we present a step-by-step derivation of this important result and discuss the range of its validity.
+This concept is both timely and relevant to the quantum technologies community.
+The effective generation of spin-squeezed states in spin lattices of various topologies and dimensionality has been discussed in~\cite{PhysRevA.109.023326}.
+More recently, the experimental realisation of ensembles of Rydberg-dressed atoms has demonstrated the importance of methods based on virtual long-range interaction~\cite{PhysRevLett.131.063401} Finally, the methods discussed in this paper can be used to derive an effective two-axis counter-twisting Hamiltonian~\cite{koyluoglu2025}

+This manuscript is organised as follows.
+First, in Section~\ref{sec.intro}, we derive the effective Hamiltonians for some prominent examples of spin chains.
+Next, in Section~\ref{sec.res}, we demonstrate how the SWT generates entanglement and Bell correlations in these systems.
+We also demonstrate how these correlations can be probed using a single qubit connected to the chain.
+Further discussion and conclusions are presented in Section~\ref{sec.disc}.
+See the Appendices for the detailed, step-by-step derivation of all the relevant results.